 - FOR THE PASTRY CREAM, place the milk in a heavy-based saucepan and bring to the boil.

 - In heatproof bowl, whisk together egg yolks, sugar and cornstarch.
 Add some hot milk into this and whisk again.

 - Pour egg mixture back into the rest of the milk and simmer on a low heat, whisking continuously for 2 minutes or until it thickens.
 Cover and leave to cool.

-- FOR THE PUFFS, preheat the oven to 220 C and line two baking trays with baking paper.
+- FOR THE PUFFS, preheat the oven to 200°C (392°F) and line 2 baking sheets with baking paper.

 - Place the cubed butter and water in a medium saucepan and heat until the butter has melted, then bring to a simmer.